 - Cave Story's pause menu allows for such things as reading a lengthy letter, equipping/de-equipping jet-packs, consuming life pots, checking map and last but not least, changing weapon.
 All while the game is paused.

 - This was clumsily inverted in Castlevania: Lament of Innocence, where the right stick is used to scroll though your healing items and equipment, even though they're readily accesssible from the main menu and pressing a button to use one there just causes the game to pop up a notice saying "please use the realtime menu to manage your items".
-Thankfully it was removed in the sequel and not present in any of the newer games.
+Thankfully it was removed in the next PS2 game and not present in any of the later later ones.

 - Half averted in Harvest Moon: Grand Bazaar where the storage room and menu do not pause the clock but the cooking menu and dialogue windows do.

 - Played straight in Dragon Age: Origins; a character can change armour and weapons in the middle of a battle, and there's even a convenient weapon-set-switch key that switches to the other set even without the help of a pause button.
 However, a mage playing as an Arcane Warrior will find that most spells can't be cast with a sword and shield, requiring real game time to sheath the sword, switch to a staff, draw the staff, and cast the spell.
 Since items are equipped sheathed when in pause mode, there's no real way around this.